GNU ld's output section layout is determined by a linker script,

 - [ELF] Better resemble GNU ld when placing orphan sections into memory regions

-When a linker script defines PHDRS
+When a linker script defines PHDRS, it typically

-specifies the initial section within each PT_LOAD
+specifies the initial section within each PT_LOAD segment.

 These sections often have address requirements, indicated by a preceding

-statement.
+. = expr statement.
 If an orphan section is associated with

 such a section as its anchor, lld avoids inserting the orphan before the